furquan-lp/win7-nopass/README.md

-# sam-helper
+# win7-nopass
-This is a simple interactive script to help guide the user in Windows password-recovery using `chntpw`.
+This is an interactive script to help guide the user in Windows password-recovery using `chntpw`.

 ![](screenshot.png)